AdaCore/gnatstudio/docs/users_guide/editing.rst

 * :program:`vim`

-  `Vim` is a vi-like editor that provides a number of enhancements, for example syntax highlighting for all languages supported by GPS.
+  `Vim` is a vi-like editor that provides a number of enhancements, for example, syntax highlighting for all languages supported by GPS.
   Selecting this external editor starts an :program:`xterm` (or command window, depending on your system) with a running :program:`vim` process editing the file.